EC528-Fall-2024/hybrid-tx-analytical-epoxy/README.md

 2. **Jason**

-    - **Wants:** Jason is the main software developer of BUBook and wants to write new algorithms to get better user retention on the platform.
+    - **Wants:** Jason is the main software developer of BUBook and wants to write a new algorithm every week to get better user retention on the platform.
     - **Needs:** Jason needs to extract, transform, and load all of the data from David's fast database into an analytical database so that he can process the data and write a new and more effective algorithm.

 3. **Lucia**